 When you’ve made 16 pom poms, lay them out and move them around until you are happy with how the colours and patterns work together.

-Take the hanger and cut it into two sections – the top section with the hanger is three circles long.
+Take the hanger and cut it into two sections – the top section with the hanger is three circles tall.
 Set aside the bottom piece, and I’ll come up with another tutorial to use it!

 TIP: You’ll notice that some of the pom poms on the underside – the part attached to the hanger – have some dark grey and violet pieces in them.
 I wanted to save the softer colours for the front of the wall hanging, so I wound the dark grey and violet yarn on one side of the pom pom maker, and ensured I positioned them facing the back of the hanger.
 It’s a sneaky way to use up yarn that doesn’t fit in your colour palette!